Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Formal statements and proofs of the main results

 \subsection{Formal statement of Theorem~\ref{thm:mixtureUS}}

-In this section, we state the formal version of Theorem~\ref{thm:mixtureUS} which shows an error gap between passive learning and active learning using the uncertainty of the empirical classifier $\thetahat$.
-Before we state the theorem, we first discuss two-stage uncertainty sampling, a slight modification of Algorithm~\ref{algo:us}.
+In this section, we state the formal version of Theorem~\ref{thm:mixtureUS} which shows an error gap between passive learning and active learning using the margin of the empirical classifier $\thetahat$.
+Before we state the theorem, we first discuss two-stage margin-based sampling, a slight modification of Algorithm~\ref{algo:us}.

-\paragraph{Two-stage uncertainty sampling.} We consider the same modification of the uncertainty sampling procedure as \citep{chaudhuri15, mussmann18}.
+\paragraph{Two-stage margin-based sampling.} We consider the same modification of the margin-based sampling procedure as \citep{chaudhuri15, mussmann18}.
 Instead of the iterative process of labeling a point and updating the estimator $\thetahat$, we use a two-stage procedure: 1) we obtain $\thetaseed$ using the initial small seed set; and 2) we use $\thetaseed$ to select a batch of $(1-\passiveratio)\nlab$ samples to query from the unlabeled set.
 Without this two-stage strategy, the estimator $\thetahat$ at a certain iteration is not independent of the unlabeled set, which makes the analysis more challenging, as also noted by \citep{mussmann18}.
 Moreover, \citet{chaudhuri15} show that a two-stage strategy similar to ours achieves the optimal convergence rate in the context of maximum likelihood estimators, and hence, it is no worse than the iterative procedure in Algorithm~\ref{algo:us}.
-We stress that we do not need this simplification for the analysis of oracle uncertainty sampling, since with this strategy the queried points are independent of the estimators $\thetahat$.
+We stress that we do not need this simplification for the analysis of oracle M-AL, since with this strategy the queried points are independent of the estimators $\thetahat$.
 Moreover, the two-stage procedure is necessary only for one step of the proof highlighted in Section~\ref{sec:lemalphabounds}.

-We now state the main theorem for empirical uncertainty sampling:
+We now state the main theorem for empirical M-AL:

 \begin{theorem} For a small constant $c > 0$ independent of the dimension and under Assumption~\ref{ass:nunl} with $\stdsig>1$, it holds with probability at least $0.99(1-2e^{-t^2/2})^5(1-e^{-c d/\nlab})$ that: